 Your Recovery & Results

 As you recover from your procedure, Dr. Basu asks you to wear a compression garment to maintain the new contours of your stomach.
 You may experience some swelling and discomfort, which you can manage with prescription medication from Dr. Basu.

-You should participate in light walking soon after your appointment to promote blood flow, but Dr. Basu asks you to avoid most daily activities for 2 to 3 weeks.
+You should participate in light walking soon after your appointment to promote blood flow, but Dr. Basu asks you to avoid most physical activities for 2 to 3 weeks.
 You can gradually resume more strenuous activities over the coming months.
 Most people are able to see their final results within 6 months.